 - Within some countries, parcel deliveries may not be possible due to the closure of shops or businesses, and restrictions within various postcodes.

 - Undeliverable parcels will be returned to the sender.

 For further information, check out UPS’s alert page.

 In some areas and countries, it goes as far as suspending collection, storage, and delivery services until further notice.
 The situation in each European country is different, and can change very quickly.
 Below is an overview of the major impacts but please be sure to check with the carriers you work with – especially if you partner with local couriers for your last-mile delivery – on which specific postcodes or areas are affected.
 You can also check for the latest information on carrier operations during the coronavirus period on our help centre.

-- Italy is the country in Europe that has been affected the most by the coronavirus.
+- Italy is the country in Europe that is being affected the most by the coronavirus.
 This has, of course, also impacted delivery.
-Various areas are under strict lockdown, and although carriers are trying to continue as best they can, pick-ups and deliveries have been suspended in certain areas due to government restricted Red zones.
+Various areas are under lockdown, and although carriers are trying to continue as best they can, pick-ups and deliveries can be suspended in certain areas due to government restricted Red zones.
 We highly advise reading (translating if necessary) our Italian coronavirus blog for the full list of affected post codes, restrictions and advice on delivery in Italy at this time.